GULibrarySandbox/intro-text-mining-analysis-2022/content/7-analyse.md

 - [Article on comparison of machine learning methods for text-based sentiment analysis](https://doi.org/10.1016/j.ijresmar.2021.10.011)

 {% capture text %}
-After applying these compuational processing and analysis models and methods, the data will be ready for the most important and interesting stage, analysis and interpretation of the results. {% endcapture %}{% include alert.html text=text color="info" %}
+After applying these compuational processing and analysis models and methods, the data will be ready for the most important and interesting stage, your analysis and interpretation of the results. {% endcapture %}{% include alert.html text=text color="info" %}

 ----
 ##  Analysis tools